xonixx/xonixx.github.io/parameterized_goals.md

 ***

-If you find this article interesting and would like to try the tool yourself please find [installation instructions](https://github.com/xonixx/makesure#installation).
+If you find this article interesting and would like to try the tool for your project please find [installation instructions](https://github.com/xonixx/makesure#installation).